packagist/private-packagist-docs/docs/self-hosted/kubernetes-migration-guide.md

 kubectl get pods -w
 ```

-Once the all pods are back up and running.
-Log in to Private Packagist and verify that your organization is shown in the UI.
+Once all the pods are back up and running, log in to Private Packagist and verify that your organization is shown in the UI.
-Ideally, run a `composer update` command in one of your projects to assert that the Composer repository run as expected.
+Ideally, run a `composer update` command in one of your projects to assert that the Composer repository responds as expected.

 ### Adjust domain names